adrian154/blog/blogposts/hypotest.md

 If you are comparing a sample proportion to a population proportion, it is possible to characterize the sampling distribution of the population precisely.
 We have already established that the sampling distribution is normal; the mean &mu; is also given, and standard deviation `$\sigma$` can be found using the formula `$\sigma = \sqrt{\frac{\pi(1-\pi)}{n}}$`.
 The next steps are fairly simple: determine the *z*-score representing the experiment's outcome using `$\frac{p - \pi}{\sigma}$`, and calculate the likelihood of the outcome using normalCDF.

-TODO: Hypothesis testing for a sample mean

 TODO: Discuss 1-PropZTest

+If you are testing a sample mean, the process is different since the population standard deviation is generally not known in this situation.
+TODO: Explain t-test

 ## Draw a conclusion